claydsoncoelho/fabric-accelerator/README.md

 3. Create a Fabric **Lakehouse** to be be the landing zone (bronze layer) of the Data Platform.
 Take note of the Connetion ID.
 You will need it later.

-4. Open **L1Transform-Generic-Fabric** Notebook and attach it to the bronze Lakehouse that you've just created.
-Also, take note of the Notebook ID.
+4. Open **L1Transform-Generic-Fabric** Notebook and adjust the **defaultLakehouse** parameter with the name of the bronze Lakehouse that you've just created.
+Also, take note of the this Notebook ID.
 You will need it later.

+5. Open **Utils_DeltaLakeFunctions** Notebook and adjust the **BronzeLakehouseName** parameter with the name of the bronze Lakehouse that you've just created.

-5. Open **WH_Control** Warehouse, populate the **WH_Control.ELT.IngestDefinition** and **WH_Control.ELT.L1TransformDefinition** tables with metadata about the source tables that want to ingest into the landing zone.
+6. Open **WH_Control** Warehouse, populate the **WH_Control.ELT.IngestDefinition** and **WH_Control.ELT.L1TransformDefinition** tables with metadata about the source system tables and Workspace objects.
 You can use the scripts in **WH_Control_Help** to help you.
+These tables will have the same structure in all Workspaces (Dev, Test, Prod), but with different content, related to each environmen.
+The information that you will need to populate those tables are:
+    - **L1NotebookID:** L1Transform-Generic-Fabric Notebook ID.
+    - **BronzeLakehouseID:** Lakehouse ID of the bronze Lakehouse that you create.
+    - **WH_Control_Conn_String:** Connection string of your Lakehouse.
+    - **SourceSystemName:** Source system name
+    - **SourceSystemDescription:** Source system name
+    - **Backend:** Source system technology (SQL Server for example)
+    - General information about the **source tables** to be ingested (Schema, Table Name, Primery Keys, etc...).

 **Atention**: ELT.L1TransformDefinition.ComputeName must be the L1Transform-Generic-Fabric Notebook ID.